realpython/python-guide/docs/starting/install/osx.rst

 You do not need to install or configure anything else to use Python.
 Having said that, I would strongly recommend that you install the tools and libraries described in the next section before you start building Python applications for real-world use.
-In particular, you should always install ``pip``, as it makes it much easier for you to install and manage other third-party Python libraries.
+In particular, you should always install Setuptools, as it makes it much easier for you to install and manage other third-party Python libraries.

 The version of Python that ships with OS X is great for learning but it's not